Shams al-Ma'arif: History

-Scholars like Ibn Taymiyya have criticized the book and labeled the author, Al-Buni, as a deluded devil (Shaytan) worshipper; However, it continues to persist, and is still being read in public and studied in the present day, despite its questionable reputation.
-Some Sufi orders, such as the Naqshbandi-Haqqani order have occasionally recognised its potential spiritual value, provided that the reader understands it.
+Scholars like Ibn Taymiyya have criticized the book and labeled the author, Al-Buni, as a deluded devil (Shaytan) worshipper.
+However, it continues to persist, and is still being read in public and studied in the present day, despite its questionable reputation.
+Some Sufi orders, such as the Naqshbandi-Haqqani order, have occasionally recognised its potential spiritual value, provided that the reader understands it.

-After its first modern era printing in Beirut on 1985, the government of Saudi Arabia imposed a ban on the book.
-Ibn Jibrin, a Saudi scholar member of the Council of Senior Scholars and of the Permanent Committee for Scholarly Research and Ifta; has issued Fatwa which forbid certain books, including the Shams al-Ma'arif.
+After its first modern era printing in Beirut in 1985, the government of Saudi Arabia imposed a ban on the book.
+Ibn Jibrin, a Saudi scholar member of the Council of Senior Scholars and of the Permanent Committee for Scholarly Research and Ifta, has issued fatwa which forbid certain books, including the Shams al-Ma'arif.

 In the 20th and 21st century AD, Shams al-Ma'arif grew in recognition and was adopted by the Order of Nine Angles, a global terrorist Satanist organization, as one of their influences.
 Although a translation into English has not been undertaken, there have been numerous renditions of a few of the more popular rituals found within the main treatise, as well as those that lie in its accompanying text.
 Some of these rituals have had various degrees of notability, but one of recurring presence in many publications is that of the Birhatiya (also known as The Ancient Oath or Red Sulphur).